vicentinileonardo/daytrip/README.md

 The project leverages a number of external data sources to provide recommendations:

 + TomTom APIs - Used to calculate reachable ranges based on travel time and vehicle, and to determine crowdedness based on traffic flow data.
-This helps filter relevant destinations and factor in how crowded they may be.

 + Weather APIs - Weather API and OpenWeatherMap API are used to gather data on temperature, precipitation, wind, and air quality.
 This provides important indicators for recommending daytrip destinations.

-+ Geocoding APIs - TomTom, OpenStreetMap, and Google Maps APIs are used to convert between addresses and geographic coordinates, which is necessary to determine distances and travel times.
++ Geocoding APIs - OpenStreetMap, and Google Maps APIs are used to convert between addresses and geographic coordinates, which is necessary to determine distances and travel times.

 + IP geocoding APIs - ip-api and ipify APIs are used to determine the user's origin location based on their IP address.
 This is used as the starting point for destination recommendations.